 Sabrina joined the AWS team in November 2013.
 She began her insurance career in 1997 and she has since worked at large insurance agencies such as Westland Insurance Brokers in San Diego, CA and Eustis Insurance and Benefits in Metairie, LA.
 She currently holds her Louisiana Property and Casualty Producer License and several insurance designations such as Associate in Insurance (AIS), Associate in General Insurance (AINS) and Certified Insurance Counselors (CIC).
 Sabrina brings a wealth of knowledge to our large commercial department.

 Sherri graduated from Nicholls State University in 2001 and worked at Elmwood Fitness Center as a Fitness Consultant.
-2003 started with Eustis Insurance Agency where she worked her way up to Commercial Account Manager.
-2004 obtained Property and Casualty License, 2006 obtained the Certified Insurance Service Representative (CISR) and is currently pursuing the Certified Insurance Counselor (CIC) designation.
+In 2003, she started with Eustis Insurance Agency where she worked her way up to Commercial Account Manager.
+In 2004, Sherri obtained her Property and Casualty License.
+Later in 2006, she obtained the Certified Insurance Service Representative (CISR) and is currently pursuing the Certified Insurance Counselor (CIC) designation.
 She recently joined AWS as Account Manager for Buster Seeling.
 She serves as a member on the OLDP School Board.

 Joy joined the AWS team in October of 2015.
 She began her insurance career in 1988 after graduating from the University of New Orleans.
 She has worked at Eustis Insurance and Benefits insurance agency and Burns & Wilcox insurance brokerage – both of which are located in Metairie, LA.
 She currently holds her Louisiana Property and Casualty License as well as Certified Insurance Counselor (CIC) and Certified Insurance Service Representative (CISR) insurance designations.
 Joy brings a wealth of knowledge to our commercial lines department.